Surgical Prehabilitation Toolkit for Healthcare Providers

 Referral to Hematology, Nephrology, or Internal Medicine

-• If there are other potential causes of anemia besides iron deficiency (e.g., nutritional deficiencies, bone marrow suppression, chronic kidney disease, anemia of chronic disease/inflammation), or if the patient shows an inadequate response to iron treatment, consider referring the patient to a subspecialist.
+• For other causes of anemia (e.g., nutritional deficiencies, bone marrow suppression, chronic kidney disease, anemia of chronic disease/inflammation), or if the patient shows an inadequate response to iron treatment, consider referring the patient to a subspecialist physician for further management.

 References